Change text size:

 Second World War

-The Second World War was another key juncture for the Disability Rights movement.
+The Second World War was another key juncture for the Disability Rights Movement.
 Due to the mass migration of citizens into the British Armed Forces with conscription, many jobs at home were left vacant.
 Because of this, individuals with disabilities who may have found it difficult to find work before the war were viewed as important members of the workforce.

 Recognising the importance of these workers, in 1944 the Disabled Persons (Employment) Act was introduced, encouraging employers to ensure that at least 3% of employment roles were offered to disabled people.
 The introduction of this Act was therefore a very early step in decreasing the ‘disability employment gap’, the difference between the proportion of disabled and non-disabled people in employment.
 To this day, however, the disability employment gap is a persistent issue.
 According to government data, in the second quarter of 2021, the gap totalled 28.4 percentage points.
 Here at Patchwork Hub, we’ve made it our mission to work towards reducing the disability employment gap.
 With this in mind, we think it’s crucial to educate employers to be more inclusive and accommodating of individuals' accessibility needs.